orbitalquark/textadept/doc/manual.md

 command line argument.
 For example, invoking *textadept.exe* with the command line arguments `-u userdata` will read from and store settings and user data to a *userdata/* directory located inside an installation of Textadept.
-You can create a shortcut that passes these command line arguments to the Textadept executable and use that shortcut to run Textadept portably.
+You can create a Windows shortcut that passes these command line arguments to the Textadept executable and use that shortcut to run Textadept portably.

 Textadept's user interface has been translated into a few different languages.
 When the application starts, it attempts to auto-detect your language settings